aidynfatikh/MLP-Language-Model/README.md

-# MLP-Makemore-Model
+# Numpy-Makemore-Model
-An implementation of the classic MLP from the paper by Bengio et al. and the makemore idea of Andrej Karpathy.
+An implementation of the classic MLP from the paper by Bengio et al. and the makemore idea of Andrej Karpathy written on pure numpy.

 # References